ONTAP 9 Manuals ( CA08871-402 )

 Configure LDAP or NIS server access

-You provide these values with the vserver services name-service ldap client create command when you create an LDAP client configuration for the SVM.
+You provide these values with the vserver services name-service ldap client create command when you create an LDAP client configuration for the storage VM.

 Only the options that are relevant to account configuration are shown in the following table: